-The second major concern for causal identification is that households with more baseline assets respond differently to some aspect of the TUP program.
-Phrased differently, the heterogeneity in outcomes which we attribute to initial differences in assets may instead be due to some other form of heterogeneous program response.
-For instance, baseline capital might be correlated with latent talent for livestock rearing which is only revealed once the household receives a cow.
+in outcomes that we attribute to initial differences in assets may instead be due to some other form of heterogeneous program response.
+For instance, baseline capital might be correlated with latent talent for livestock rearing, which is only revealed once the household receives a cow.
 Similarly, those who already own some livestock could benefit disproportionately more from the training component of the program.
 To illustrate, suppose that the training effect is larger for households with more baseline assets.
-This generates a scenario where some k_0 appears like an unstable steady state even if all individual transition equations are concave (Appendix Figure B.5).
-In this case, post-transfer asset dynamics are driven by individuals' transitions to a new steady in a way that appears similar to - but is not - a poverty trap.
+This generates a scenario where some k_0 appears like an unstable steady state even if all individual transition equations are concave (Online Appendix Figure B.5).
+In this case, posttransfer asset dynamics are driven by individuals' transitions to a new steady state in a way that appears similar to-but is not-a poverty trap.
 Here, the control group is of no help because it did not receive the program.
 Absent experimental variation in k_0 , our strategy must be to provide additional evidence against the most plausible alternative explanations.

 To start, note that an alternative explanation based on heterogeneous program responses cannot easily explain the shape of the transition equation.
-Appendix Figure B.5 makes clear that to explain the S-shaped transition equation, the relationship between baseline assets and program response must also follow an S-shape.
-Also recall the pattern discovered in column 4 of Table II: those below \hat{k} lose more assets the more they initially own.
+Online Appendix Figure B.5 makes clear that to explain the S-shaped transition equation, the relationship between baseline assets and program response must also follow an S-shape.
+Also recall the pattern discovered in Table II, column (4): those below \hat{k} lose more assets the more they initially own.
 Asset accumulation then jumps and becomes positive at \hat{k} .
 If this pattern should be explained, for example, by differential treatment effects of the training, it must be that below \hat{k} richer households benefit less from the training.
 The training effect must then increase discontinuously at \hat{k} .
-While possible, it seems implausible to posit such a pattern in the relationship between baseline assets and training response or latent talent for livestock rearing.32
+While possible, it seems implausible to posit such a pattern in the relationship between baseline assets and training response or latent talent for livestock rearing. \hat{k}

-Next, we consider the particular concern that it is human capital which is underlying heteroge-
+Next we consider the particular concern that it is human capital which is underlying heterogeneous responses to the program, that is, that households with more human capital benefit